Are there supernatural beings? Is there a supreme being?

 Explanatory Arguments for the Existence of Supernatural Beings

-- An explanatory argument for supernatural beings is that their existence is the only plausible explanation of certain facts.
+- An explanatory argument for supernatural beings is an argument that the existence of supernatural beings is the only plausible explanation of certain facts.

 - Origin of Functional Organs